RachitPatel14/RachitPatel141026.github.io/README.txt

-This is a one page portfolio website made from a HTML5 usable template.
+This is a one page portfolio website made from a HTML5, CSS, and jQuery.
 It showcase my work experience and skills as a Computer Programmer.

 Credits: